 At the very beginning of history, after the tragedy of the sin of our first parents, Mary’s intervention is promised by God in what the Church Fathers call the “protoevangelium,” or first Gospel (Genesis 3:15).
 The Blessed Virgin Mary is the woman whose child will strike at the head of the infernal serpent.
 Many Popes, saints, Fathers and Doctors of the Church have stated that the woman in this passage refers to Mary.
-Pope St. John Paul II taught: “In the light of the New Testament and the Church’s tradition, we know that the new woman announced by the Protogospel (Genesis 3:15) is Mary, and in ‘her seed’ we recognize her Son, Jesus who triumphed through the Easter Mystery over the power of Satan.”
+Pope St. John Paul II taught: “In the light of the New Testament and the Church’s tradition, we know that the new woman announced by the Protogospel [Gen. 3:15] is Mary, and in “her seed” we recognize her Son, Jesus, who triumphed over Satan’s power in the paschal mystery.”

 Fulfilling this promise, the Second Person of the Trinity became incarnate through her cooperation.
 As St. John Paul points in Evangelium vitae: